-Presenter: Well, thank you so much Lumi for explaining why Finns are the world's happiest people.
+Presenter: Well, thank you so much, Lumi, for explaining why Finns are the world's happiest people.

 Presenter: Are you sitting comfortably?
 Well, perhaps you shouldn't be, because this morning's programme is about the dangers of today's inactive and sedentary lifestyle and how we can change it.
 My guest is Dr Anne Carter, a specialist in the effects of lifestyle on our health.
 Welcome, Anne.
-So what problems are caused by too much sitting?
+So, what problems are caused by too much sitting?

-Anne: Thank you.
-There have been numerous studies and they show that too much sitting can have a great number of consequences.
-One of the earliest studies about this was in the 1950s involving bus drivers and bus conductors who used to sell tickets once passengers got on the bus.
-They were constantly on their feet unlike the drivers who sat most of the day.
+Anne: Well, studies show that too much sitting can have a great number of consequences.
+One of the earliest studies about this was in the 1950s involving bus drivers and bus conductors, who used to sell tickets once passengers got on the bus.
+They were constantly on their feet, unlike the drivers who sat most of the day.
 The survey found that the drivers had twice the risk of heart attacks than the conductors.